 Sending a perfectly crafted email at 2 a.m. does you no good.
 Top-tier automation tools use data to send your messages when prospects are most likely to open them.
 This goes beyond simply scheduling an email for 9 a.m. in the recipient's time zone.
 Smart sending technology analyzes past engagement data to determine the optimal send time for each individual contact.
 This ensures your outreach feels timely and relevant, not randomly scheduled.
 It’s a simple shift that has a direct impact on your open and reply rates, getting your message to the top of the inbox when it matters most.

-Sync Everything to Your CRM Automatically
+Sync All Activity to Your CRM Automatically

 If your reps have to manually log every email, call, and meeting, they’re losing hours of selling time to admin work.
 Your automation tool must have a deep, bidirectional sync with your CRM.
 Every touchpoint in a sequence, every reply, and every meeting booked should log automatically to the right contact or account in Salesforce or HubSpot.
 This keeps your pipeline data perfectly up-to-date without any manual effort.
 It means managers get an accurate view of the pipeline, and reps can trust the data they see in their CRM integrations.

-Personalize Emails for Hundreds of Prospects
+Personalize Outreach for Hundreds of Prospects at Once

 Automation should never be an excuse for sending generic, robotic messages.
 A powerful outreach tool allows you to personalize at scale.
 Using custom variables, you can pull in data from your CRM, like job titles, company names, or industry, to make every email feel like it was written one-to-one.
 You can build AI-powered workflows and save templates that your whole team can use, ensuring consistent and relevant messaging.
 This allows you to connect with hundreds of prospects a day while still making each one feel like you did your homework.